Parrot Reporters

 After my O-Level studies, I gained admission to the Federal School of Arts and Science (FSAS), Victoria Island, for a two-year Advanced Level programme.
 It was there I crossed paths with a young man named Babajide Sanwo-Olu—now the Governor of Lagos State—along with two other exceptional individuals: Mr. Yinka Ogunlewe, now a lecturer at Lagos State University, and Mr. Wasiu Akewusola, a retired permanent secretary in the Lagos State civil service.

 I proceeded to the University of Lagos to study Civil Engineering, while Babajide Sanwo-Olu pursued Surveying and Geoinformatics Engineering at the same university.
-Akewusola went on to Obafemi Awolowo University, Ile-Ife for his degree in quantity surveying, while Ogunlewe remained at the University of Lagos for his applied physics studies.
+Wasiu Akewusola went on to Obafemi Awolowo University, Ile-Ife for his degree in quantity surveying, while Yinka Ogunlewe remained at the University of Lagos for his applied physics studies.
 We’ve all done well in our respective fields, but one of us has truly stood out in the political arena—Governor Babajide Sanwo-Olu.
 We are proud of his accomplishments.

 A few years ago, he graciously invited me to return to Nigeria to contribute to his administration.
 While I wasn’t part of his government formally, I supported him from outside—and I remain proud of his leadership.